 In response to these challenges, the scientific mission of CFR is to better understand the functioning and dynamics of forest ecosystems, the interactions between their components, as well as their distinctive biologies, within a perspective that reconciles conservation of biodiversity with increasing basic commercial productivity.

 The CFR mission encompasses 4 research themes:

 The principal social mission of CFR is to produce highly qualified personnel in the fields associated with the 4 research themes and to contribute vigorously to the transfer of knowledge to partners and the public through close collaboration with organisations of information transfer.
-The CFR is anxious to increase its international profile in terms of its capability in meeting the new challenges to forest management and conservation in a manner that is both scientifically credible and multidisciplinary.
+The CFR is eager to increase its international profile in terms of its ability to meet new challenges in forest management and conservation in a manner that is both scientifically credible and multidisciplinary.